ckeditor/ckeditor4-docs/docs/guide/dev/browsers/README.md

 It is possible to skip the compatibility check and {@link guide/dev/deep_dive/unsupported_environments/README enable CKEditor in all environments}, including the unsupported ones, but this is an experimental feature aimed at more advanced developers and is highly unrecommended in production environments.

 **Note:** Prior to version 4.5 CKEditor was disabled in all environments which were not recognized as compatible.
 Since CKEditor 4.5 the whitelist was changed to a blacklist, so currently CKEditor is only disabled in environments which it is known to be incompatible with (for example Internet Explorer 7 and below and Firefox 3.6 and below).
-Read more in CKEDITOR.env.isCompatible.
+Read more in {@linkapi CKEDITOR.env.isCompatible CKEDITOR.env.isCompatible}

 ## Accessibility Support